batcholi/XenonCode/README.md

 ```

 ## Accessing/Assigning the nth item within an array
-To access or modify the value of a specific item in an array, we must use the trail operator `.` followed by the 1-based index of the item, a variable containing that index, or an expression surrounded with parenthesis resulting in that index
+To access or modify the value of a specific item in an array, we must use the trail operator `.` followed by the 1-based index of the item or a variable containing that index
 `$stuff.1 = 5` // Assign the value 5 to the first item of the array
 `$stuff.$index = 5` // Assign the value 5 to the item with an index defined by the value of $index
-`$stuff.($thing + 3) = 5` // Assign the value 5 to the item with an index defined by the given expression
 `$value = $stuff.2` // Assign the value of the second item of the array to the variable $value

 ## Accessing/Assigning the nth character within a text variable